toitware/artemis-releases/README.md

 Such incremental changes are a good way for development; especially as they are faster to get onto the device.

-There are 3 commands in the `artemis device` section:
+The following commands of `artemis device` are incremental:

 1. `container install`: installs a new container
 2. `container uninstall`: uninstalls the container again